pritishacharyacmc/dpdpa-infra-repo/README.md

 ---

-For further details, refer to the repository's main [README.md](README.md).

     After deployment, remember to point your domain's DNS A record to the static IP address created by the google_compute_global_address resource.
 It may take some time for the SSL certificate to be provisioned and the load balancer to become fully active.